-Like braces, retainers also require careful care and maintenance to work as they should and keep your teeth in place.
+Like braces, retainers also require careful care and maintenance to work effectively and keep your teeth in proper alignment.

 Commonly used for patients with overcrowded teeth, palatal expansion and tooth extraction are two common options.

-Though tooth extraction was used more often in the past, today’s orthodontists will often recommend a palate expander, which is custom fit to your palate and applies pressure to the backs of your upper molars, gradually moving your teeth further apart.
+In the past, tooth extraction was the more popular choice - but today’s orthodontists will often recommend a palate expander, which is custom-fit to your palate and applies pressure to the backs of your upper molars, gradually moving your teeth further apart.